 Affiliate Engagement Strategy

-Another of the big affiliate marketing mistakes brands make is jumping into a campaign without defining what success looks like.
-Or worse, expecting affiliates to generate thousands in revenue overnight.
+Another of the biggest affiliate marketing mistakes brands make is jumping into a campaign without defining what success looks like, or worse, expecting affiliates to generate thousands in revenue overnight.

 Smart Brands Do This: